nicopop/Archipelago-Tools/README.md

 # Archipelago-Tools

-A Collection of tools made to be used with [Archipelago](https://github.com/ArchipelagoMW/Archipelago)
+A Collection of tools I made to be used with [Archipelago](https://github.com/ArchipelagoMW/Archipelago)

 Scripts in the root folder need to be dropped in the Archipelago folder to work.
 Any script in subfolders do not follow this rule.